 Shift your attitude.
-“My biggest goal for 2013 is to improve my professional attitude about my own business by upgrading my home office surroundings and attending more creative and professional networking events,” Wilson says.
+“My biggest goal for the year is to improve my professional attitude about my own business by upgrading my home office surroundings and attending more creative and professional networking events,” Wilson says.

 Let go of worry.
 Says Smith, “You’re gonna die, you have a limited amount of time, why worry so much?
 It’s a cliche way of saying it, but cut yourself some slack.”